ExpressLRS/Docs/docs/quick-start/unbricking.md

 2. If you've connected a LiPo from the previous step, disconnect it.
 Also, unplug the Flight Controller from your computer.

-3. Bridge the Boot Pads on the Receiver to put it in Bootloader mode manually.
+3. Prepare the receiver for bootloader mode.
+    - If your Receiver have boot pads, bridge them together with solder.
-    - If your Receiver has a button, take an alligator clip to keep the button pressed.
+    - If your Receiver has a button, use an alligator clip to keep the button pressed.
     - If your Receiver only has one Boot pad, connect it to a Ground pad.

     <figure markdown>